 It also provides support and expertise on financial files, public procurement and contracts, in accordance with the EU Financial regulation.

-Different specialist are involved in its key areas, which are mainly focussed on:
+Different specialists are involved in its key areas, which are mainly focused on:

 All this is part of the new roles that the Agency will assume because of the implementation of the 4th Railway Package.

 In addition to these approval activities, PAD also ensures sound management and control of projects and programmes developed by the Agency and that crucial for its reputation and for the proper functioning of the Single European Railway Area.

 PAD has a significant feedback role in reporting on the implementation of the working document of the Agency to the EXO unit.